grumpyman12601/bookshelf/README.md

 # Installation
 1. Download this repository and unpack it
-2. I reccomended to put it somewhere the directory isn't going to get deleted on accident
+2. I recommend to put it somewhere the directory isn't going to get deleted on accident
 3. Enable dev mode on chrome://extensions
 4. Click on the "Load Unpacked" icon
 5. Select the root file directory for the extension, and click open